JetBrains/teamcity-documentation/topics/ldap-troubleshooting.md

 The second error can be caused by various things, for example:

-* You are trying to login with your username, but LDAP server accepts only full DNsIf all users are stored in one LDAP branch,  you should use  the `teamcity.auth.formatDN` property.
-Otherwise see the section below.
+* You are trying to login with your username, but LDAP server accepts only full DNs.
+If all users are stored in one LDAP branch, use the `teamcity.auth.formatDN` property.
+Otherwise, see the section below.

 * Check your DN and the actual principal from the logs, probably there is a typo or an unescaped sequence.
 Try to log in with this principal using another LDAP tool.